gvsu-cis641/base/meetings/GVSU-CIS641-Team-S-2021-10-14.md

 # Meeting Overview

-During our fifth meeting, the group members discussed about midterm presentaion and additional working deliverables.
+During our fifth meeting, the group members discussed about midterm presentation and additional working deliverables.

 ## Meeting minutes template